eclipse-vertx/vert.x/wsver-0002/manual.md

 **Vert.x is the framework for the next generation of asynchronous, effortlessly scalable, concurrent applications.**

 Vert.x is a framework which takes inspiration from event driven frameworks like node.js, combines it with a distributed event bus and sticks it all on the JVM - a runtime with *real* concurrency and unrivalled performance.
-Vert.x then exposes the API in Ruby and Java too.
+Vert.x then exposes the API in Ruby, Java and Groovy as well as JavaScript.

 Some of the key highlights include:

 * Polyglot.
-Write your application components in JavaScript, Java or Ruby.
+Write your application components in JavaScript, Ruby, Groovy or Java.
 It's up to you.
 Or mix and match several programming languages in a single application.
-(Groovy, Scala and Clojure support is scheduled too).
+(Scala and Clojure support is scheduled too).

 * Super simple concurrency model.
 Vert.x allows you to write all your code as single threaded, freeing you from the hassle of multi-threaded programming.